MicrosoftDocs/quantum-docs/articles/optimization-streaming-problem.md

 ])
 ```

-### StreamingProblem.download
+## StreamingProblem.download

 Downloads the uploaded problem definition as an instance of [`Problem`](xref:microsoft.quantum.optimization.problem).
 May only be called on a streaming problem after it has been finalized by calling `upload()`.

-### StreamingProblem.upload
+## StreamingProblem.upload

 Finalizes the upload of the streaming problem in Azure Storage by blocking on the background uploader thread until it completes.
 Once this method returns, the problem is ready to be submitted to an Azure Quantum Solver.

 This method may be called multiple times.
-If the the uploading has not yet completed all calls will block.
-If the uploading has completed, it will immediately return the URL of the uploaded problem (without re-uploading).
+If the the uploading has not yet completed, all calls will block.
+If the uploading has completed, it immediately returns the URL of the uploaded problem (without re-uploading).

 ```py
 problem.upload()